Writing Theme: The Simple Way to Weave a Thematic Message into Your Story

 Does the concept of “theme” confuse you?
-Do you have trouble writing a theme, or weaving a theme into your story?
+Do you have trouble writing a strong theme, or weaving a theme into your story?
+How do you write a theme in literature?

-If you said yes, you’re not alone.
-Lots of writers struggle to identify a theme in their book—and many don’t even know what thematic message the are communicating through their story until a second or later draft.
+If theme confuses you, you’re not alone.
+Lots of writers struggle to identify a theme in their book—and many don't even know what thematic message the are communicating through their story until a second or later draft.

 The good news is, there are writing tips you can use when weaving a thematic message (or two) into your story.
 I'd like to share three simple ways to do this.